sirnewton01/post-web/README.md

 firewalls, web servers, proxies, server-side language / framework, client-side language / framework, authentication, secure transport, HTML, styling and web browsers.
 Each point in this stack has suffers from a number of problems that requires specialists or even entire industries to constantly monitor and improve.
-It forces people to be willfully ignorant at their own peril.
+It forces people to be willfully ignorant.

 Another option for an author is to pick proprietary frameworks or sites.
 On one extreme you have micro-blogging platforms like Facebook and Twitter that take total and complete control